App version: 0.1.0

 • Eligibility: Lenders will have the final say on whether you’re approved for an SBA 7(a) loan, but at a minimum, your business must meet the following eligibility requirements set by the SBA:

-• Is a for-profit operations
+• Is a for-profit enterprise

 • Currently does or proposes to do business in the U.S. or its territories